Click on a policy name to see all of the information relating to that policy.Course Repeat Policy

 Notice Concerning Transferability of Credits and Credentials Earned at Our Institution

-A student is enrolled in an online course must demonstrate regular and substantive interaction with the instructor.
+A student is enrolled in a course, must demonstrate regular and substantive interaction with the instructor.
 Regular and substantive interaction is defined as completing one of the following academically related activities once a week in order to be marked as having attended and actively participating:

 Assignments should be completed timely and within the posted deadlines.
 Limited extensions of time may only be granted for unexpected business, health, or personal emergencies, whenever those are communicated in advance of missing a due date.
 Emergencies require a written proof.
 In the rare occurrence of a technical issue preventing students from submitting assignments on time, the late penalty will not be applied, provided the technical issue is university-wide and outside of the control of individual students.